1230james/civ3-mod/README.md

 #### Austria

-* Led by Comandante Guevara
+* Led by Emperor Charles
-* Militaristic and agricultural
+* Militaristic and industrious
-* 4/5 aggression
+* 3/5 aggression
-* American culture
+* European culture
-* Favors Communism, shuns Democracy
+* Favors Monarchy, shuns Communism
-* Begins with Bronze Working and Pottery
+* Begins with Warrior Code and Masonry
-* Receives the Cuban FAR as a special unit, replacing the Guerilla
+* Receives the Hussar as a special unit, replacing the Cavalry
-    * 6(3)/6/2
+    * 7/3/3
-    * Differs from Guerilla by getting 2 movement instead of 1, and movement costs through Marsh, Forest, and Jungle are ignored
+    * Differs from Cavalry by getting 7 attack instead of 6

 #### Mali